LoyolaChicagoCS/gradhandbook/source/regulations.rst

 activate until you have been an MS student for five years - do not worry about that one.  *You are strongly encouraged to check in Locus weeks before registration opens,* *to see if a block appears*, and get it addressed so it will not delay your registration.

+Blocks can also suddenly appear later, so check again a few days before registration opens.
+Also, you may want to swap courses while it is still allowed in the first week of classes.
+Shortly before classes start, also check for a block.

 .. index:: course selection
    selecting courses